Frontend Development Introduction for AI Era

 </body>

-First, users see the page content slowly.
-They must wait for the JavaScript to download, parse, and run before they see anything.
+First, users see a blank page at first.
+They must wait for JavaScript to download, run, and load content.

 Next.js supports server-side rendering.
-Here, the server runs your React component code and creates complete HTML before sending it to the browser:
+The server runs your React code and sends back a full HTML file:

 <!DOCTYPE html>